Approximate Bayesian inference of directed acyclic graphs in biology with flexible priors on edge states: Results

-Once again using $\text{MSE}<0.1$ as the criterion for correct inference, we observed that baycn can identify false positive edges under prior 3, which assigns a large prior probability to absence (Supplementary Tables S1 - S4).
-In all four graphs the eMSE for the false edges decreases as $p_2$ increases.
-On the other hand, the edge probabilities of the true edges are generally estimated correctly under all three priors and for different signal strengths or sample sizes, even when the false edges are not properly identified and have a large eMSE (Supplementary Tables S1 - S4).
-The impact of the prior on the true edges is more complex: in M1 and M2 the eMSE for true edges decreases as $p_2$ increases, whereas in GN4 and GN11 the eMSE for the true edges follows an opposite trend in some cases.
-This may be due to the amount of information in the data and the expected edge state probabilities.
-With sufficient information in the data, it does not matter much which prior is used, the posterior probabilities for the true edges are close to the expected ones.
-However, if the information in the data is insufficient but the prior happens to be close to the expectation, then the posterior probabilities will be close to the prior and result in a small eMSE.
-In summary, this investigation confirms that prior 3 is the prior of choice, as it balances the need to detect false positive edges and to correctly infer the true edges.
-We have primarily used prior 3 in other simulations.
+We calculated the eMSE for each edge and again used $0.1$ as the cutoff.
+In all four graphs, the eMSE for the false edges decreases as $p_2$ increases, but the edge probabilities of the true edges are generally estimated correctly, even when the false edges are not properly identified and have a large eMSE (Supplementary Tables~\ref{stab:m1fe} - \ref{stab:gn11fe}).
+On the other hand, baycn can identify false positive edges under prior 3 (Supplementary Tables~\ref{stab:m1fe} - \ref{stab:gn11fe}), confirming that prior 3 is the prior of choice, as it balances the need to detect false positive edges and correctly infer true edges.